yw101004244/yw101004244.github.io/_pages/about.md

 **Reviewer**: ICML, NeurIPS, ICLR, ACL, CVPR.

-# Understanding
+# Misc
 ---

-Beyond academic research, I enjoy applying the same research mindset to everyday phenomena and online communities: observing a puzzling outcome, forming hypotheses, identifying the underlying mechanism, and explaining it clearly.
+Beyond academic research, I enjoy applying the same research mindset to everyday phenomena.
 - [Listening Underwater: A Small Experiment in Swimming Design (2023)](/understanding/underwater-music/): Can music remain continuous while swimming?
 A small experiment involving Bluetooth constraints, offline playback, underwater sound propagation, and different swimming postures.
 - [The Bathhouse Queue Mystery: When a Bottleneck Moves (2024)](/understanding/bathhouse-queue/): Why did the outdoor queue suddenly disappear while the bathhouse remained crowded?
-An investigation through observation, hypothesis generation, process analysis, and validation with the manager.
 - [The Bearing Wall and the Flowers: Leadership and Invisible Labor in an Online Community (2025)](https://yw101004244.github.io/understanding/online-communities/): A case study of leadership, coordination, incentives, and invisible labor in a large online community.